pdinklag/repetitiveness/README.md

 ### Requirements

 This tool requires the [SDSL ](https://github.com/xxsds/sdsl-lite/)to be installed on your system.
+If it is not installed at a standard location, pass `-DSDSL_ROOT_DIR=/path/to/sdsl` to `cmake`.

 Because the SDSL uses divsufsort for suffix sorting, the input file **must not contain any zero bytes**, except for the very last byte (sentinel).
 Unless the sentinel is present at the end of the input, it is appended automatically, potentially causing off-by-one errors in the measures.